tldr-pages/tldr/pages/common/virsh.md

 > Manage virsh guest domains.
 > More information: <https://libvirt.org/virshcmdref.html>.
-> NOTE: The GuestID can be the id, name or UUID of the guest.
+> NOTE: 'guest_id' can be the id, name or UUID of the guest.

 - Connect to a hypervisor session: